steveclarke/mcp-superthread-plus/docs/architecture.md

 ## Overview

-MCP SuperThread Plus is built with a clean separation of concerns, using a resource-based API client architecture that abstracts the SuperThread REST API.
+MCP Superthread Plus is built with a clean separation of concerns, using a resource-based API client architecture that abstracts the Superthread REST API.

 ## Key Design Decisions

 ### 1. API Abstraction Layer

-We wrap the SuperThread API in a dedicated abstraction layer for several critical reasons:
+We wrap the Superthread API in a dedicated abstraction layer for several critical reasons:

 **Benefits:**
 - **Single Source of Truth**: All API calls go through one place, making changes and debugging easier